cogini/elixir-deploy-template/README.md

 ssh -A build@elixir-deploy-template
 ```

-The `-A` ssh flag gives the session on the server access to your local ssh
+The `-A` flag on the ssh command gives the session on the server access to your
-keys.
-So if your loal user can access a github repo, then the server can do
+local ssh keys.
+If your loal user can access a github repo, then the server
-it, without having deploy keys on the server.
-Similarly, you can deploy code to
+can do it, without having to put keys on the server.
+Similarly, you can deploy
-a prod server using Ansible.
-If you are using a CI server to build and deploy
+code to a prod server using Ansible without the web server trusting the build server.

-code, then you would normally set up a deploy key with access to your source
+If you are using a CI server to build and deploy code, then you would normally
-and configure the deploy user account on the prod servers to trust the build
+create a deploy key in GitHub so it can access to your source and configure the
-server.
+`deploy` user account on the prod servers to trust the build server.

 Check out the source: